 Aulani – A Disney Resort & Spa is unquestionably number one on our list.
 You can’t beat the location of this beautiful Resort.
 Vacationing in Hawaii is a dream come true, but add a heavy dose of Mickey Mouse, and you’ve got yourself the vacation of a lifetime.
 Why wouldn’t you want to call this Resort home?
 If you are a DVC member already, you’ve got to add this Resort to your list of vacation destinations.
 And if you aren’t a DVC member, we’re sure Aulani will persuade you otherwise.

 Disney’s BoardWalk Inn is located at one of the most gorgeous (and convenient) locations in all of Walt Disney World.
-Modeled after the Atlantic City BoardWalk at the turn-of-the-century, Disney’s BoardWalk Inn is a waterfront resort located within walking distance of Disney’s Hollywood Studios and Epcot theme parks.
-The DVC accommodations are top notch, the dining is excellent, and a very underrated swimming pool.
+Modeled after the Atlantic City BoardWalk at the turn of the century, Disney’s BoardWalk Inn is a waterfront Resort located within walking distance of Disney’s Hollywood Studios and EPCOT theme parks.
+The DVC accommodations are top-notch, have excellent dining, and have a very underrated swimming pool.
 Don’t believe us?
 Check it out for yourself.

 3. Disney’s Polynesian Village Resort